Scoring Your Credit - How's Your Credit Score

-Raise your FICO score to buy a home in Taylorsville with Bret Mundy Real Estate LLC as your real estate professional - 8286328863
+Raise your FICO score to buy a property in Taylorsville with Bret Mundy Real Estate LLC as your real estate professional - 8286328863

-The Fair Isaac Company bases your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
-Since we've experienced an economic downturn, however, some people have seen their score lowered because of job loss, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the factors in reviewing your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with most people normally having a score of 650.
+In recent years, however, some people have seen their score drop by hundreds of points after job loss, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in summing up your FICO score are:

 • Credit Inquiries — Do you have too many open accounts?

-When you pull your credit report, you'll discover that you actually have three reports.
+When you pull your credit report, you'll see that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-Because of this, you have three scores, one for each scoring model.
+You have a credit score with all of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-You can qualify for a loan with a lower score, but the interest accumulated in the long run could be more than double the amount of someone having a higher credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double that of an individual with a better FICO score.

-We're used to working with all tiers of FICO scores.
+We're used to working with all levels of credit scores.
 Call us at 8286328863 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Building your FICO score takes time.
-It can be rare to make a significant change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+How do you obtain a stronger score?
+Improving your FICO score takes time.
+It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

-Raise your FICO score to buy a property in Taylorsville with Bret Mundy Real Estate LLC as your REALTOR - 8286328863
+Raise your FICO score to buy a property in Taylorsville with Bret Mundy Real Estate LLC as your real estate agent - 8286328863

-• Apply for gas cards or chain store credit.
-For those who have no credit or low credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
-You should always avoid maintaining a high balance for too long because these types of cards more than likely have a higher interest rate.
+• Store cards and service station cards.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You must always beware of charging a large balance for more than a couple of months because these types of cards more than likely have a surprisingly high interest rate.

 • Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
-But, pay them off in one or two payments.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+But, be sure to pay them off in one or two payments.

-• Pay on time.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+• Stay on top of payments.
+Late payments kill your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the surest way to prove that you're responsible enough to make payments to a lender.

 • Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Bret Mundy Real Estate LLC, the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Bret Mundy Real Estate LLC, the loan application process is sure to go more smoothly so you, too, can become a homeowner.

 Looking to Buy?